Rare Walnut Desk in the Anglo-Japanese Style Designed by Thomas Jeckyll

 POA

-As can be seen on the desk, the style and design details such as the ; Key; design, the Japanese style lacquered door panels, the cross hatching and circle design on the brass door brackets, all combine to create a unique example of Jekyll;s Anglo-Japanese work.
-The ‘ Key; design on the desk appears on many of Jekyll's designs including the cast iron grates and fenders made by Barnard, Bishop and Barnard's and on furniture designed for ‘ Alecco; Ionides for his home at no 1 Holland Park, London in
+As can be seen on the desk, the style and design details such as the "Key" design, the Japanese style lacquered door panels, the cross hatching and circle design on the brass door brackets, all combine to create a unique example of Jekyll's Anglo-Japanese work.
+The "Key" design on the desk appears on many of Jekyll's designs including the cast iron grates and fenders made by Barnard, Bishop and Barnard and on furniture designed for "Alecco" Ionides for his home at no 1 Holland Park, London in circa 1875.

-Circa 1875.
-The ; Peacock; dining room at 49 Princes Gate in London also displays the ; Key; design on the walnut shelving and sideboard both designed by Jeckyll.
-The Japanese style leather panels on the desk feature in numerous furniture designs by Jeckyll.
+The "Peacock" dining room at 49 Princes Gate in London also displays the "Key" design on the walnut shelving and sideboard, both designed by Jekyll.
+The Japanese style leather panels on the desk feature in numerous furniture designs by Jekyll.

 Dimensions